How an Ohio High Schooler Designed Our 50-Star Flag

-In 1958, Robert Heft designed a 50-star American flag for a high school project.
+In 1958, Robert Heft of Lancaster envisioned an updated American flag.
 The rest is history.

 Robert Heft always said he would never part with the American flag he pieced together for a Lancaster High School class project in 1958, and he held true to that conviction for decades.
 Of course, times and circumstances change.